 Students interested in the program should complete an online application.
 The program will be conducted virtually during 2021.

 The following materials must be uploaded as part of the application:

-- An unofficial transcript
+- Unofficial transcript

-- One writing sample (500 words): Think about a professional role model for you in journalism.
+- Identify your professional role model in journalism.
 What attributes do you admire most about this person and why?

 - Contact information for one faculty reference

-Applications are due by 11:59 p.m.
-(ET) on January 31, 2020.
+Applications for the 2021 program are due by 11:59 p.m.
+(ET) on Monday, Feb.
+15, 2021.

-Shortlisted applicants will be contacted for an online interview after the application closing date.
+Finalists will be contacted for an online interview after the application closing date.